Fuel cell vehicle: Automobiles

 In 2015, Toyota announced that it would offer all 5,680 patents related to hydrogen fuel cell vehicles and hydrogen fuel cell charging station technology, which it has been researching for over 20 years, to its competitors free of charge in order to stimulate the market for hydrogen-powered vehicles.
 The Honda Clarity Fuel Cell was produced from 2016 to 2021.
 The 2017 Clarity had the highest combined and city fuel economy ratings among all hydrogen fuel cell cars rated by the EPA that year, with a combined city/highway rating of 67 miles per gallon gasoline equivalent (MPGe), and 68 MPGe in city driving.
 In 2019, Katsushi Inoue, the president of Honda Europe, stated, "Our focus is on hybrid and electric vehicles now.
 Maybe hydrogen fuel cell cars will come, but that's a technology for the next era."

 By 2017, Daimler phased out its FCEV development, citing declining battery costs and increasing range of EVs, and most of the automobile companies developing hydrogen cars had switched their focus to battery electric vehicles.
 By 2020, only three car makers were still manufacturing, or had active manufacturing programs for hydrogen cars.
+In 2023, 3,143 hydrogen cars were sold in the US compared with 380,000 BEVs.
+The Clarity was later discontinued, but the Honda CR-V e:FCEV became available, for lease only, in very limited quantities in 2024.
+In 2024 (through November), Toyota's worldwide sales fell to 1,702 hydrogen fuel cell vehicles.

+A significant number of the public hydrogen fuel stations in California are not able to dispense hydrogen.
+In 2024, Mirai owners filed a class action lawsuit in California over the lack of availability of hydrogen for fuel cell electric cars, alleging, among other things, fraudulent concealment and misrepresentation as well as violations of California’s false advertising law and breaches of implied warranty.